Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Controller Synthesis

 \section{Controller Synthesis}

 In this section, we derive a closed-form, approximation-free control law to constrain the system output of each agent within its respective STTs.
 We show the control law derivation for an arbitrary agent $k\in\Ag $, which can be extended in the same fashion to all other agents.
-We leverage the lower triangular structure in system dynamics for each agent in \eqref{eqn:sysdyn} as shown in \cite{PPCfeedback}.
-We first design the intermediate control input $r_2^{(k)}$ to enforce the tube constraints on the system output.
-Then we use the idea from \cite{das2024spatiotemporal} to recursively define intermediate signals $r_{z+1}^{(k)}$ such that each state $x_z$ tracks $r_z$ for all $z\in[2;N]$ with $u^{(k)}=r_{N+1}^{(k)}$ as the final control input for the $k^{th}$ agent.
-The steps of the control design are as follows:
+The proposed design is inspired by the prescribed performance control (PPC) framework for strict-feedback systems \cite{PPCfeedback}, which exploits the lower triangular structure of the system dynamics in \eqref{eqn:sysdyn}.
+In standard PPC, as well as in prior STT-based works, the performance bounds are typically imposed independently along each state dimension.
+In contrast, the proposed approach enforces a ball-shaped spatiotemporal tube, which introduces a coupled geometric constraint on the output and leads to a different first-stage reference design.
+In particular, we first construct the intermediate control input $r_2^{(k)}$ to ensure that the system output remains within the STT.
+Subsequently, following the recursive funnel-based design in \cite{das2024spatiotemporal}, we define intermediate signals $r_{z+1}^{(k)}$ such that each state $x_z$ tracks $r_z$ for all $z\in[2;N]$, with $u^{(k)}=r_{N+1}^{(k)}$ as the final control input for the $k^{th}$ agentThe steps of the control design are as follows:

 \textbf{Stage $1$}: Given the STT for agent $k$ $\Gamma^{(k)}(t)$, define the normalized and transformed errors $e^{(k)}_1(x_1,t)$ and $\varepsilon^{(k)}_1(x_1,t)$,

 The intermediate control input $r_2(x_1,t)$ is then given by